The Parametric Closure Problem: Introduction

-\paragraph{\bf New results.} For an arbitrary partially ordered set $P$, define $\lowersets(P)$ to be the family of lower sets of $P$.
-As a convenient abbreviation, we define $\polygon(P)=\hull(\project(\lowersets(P)))$.
-We consider the following classes of partially ordered set.
-For each partial order $P$ in one of these classes, we prove polynomial bounds on the complexity of $\polygon(P)$ and on the time for constructing the hull.
-These results imply the same time bounds for parametric optimization over~$P$ and for maximizing a quasiconvex function over $P$.
+We consider the following classes of partially ordered sets.
+For each partial order $P$ in one of these classes, we prove polynomial bounds on the complexity of $\polygon(P)$ and on the time for constructing $\polygon(P)$.
+These results imply the same time bounds for parametric optimization over~$P$ and for maximizing a quasiconvex function (bicriterion optimization) over $P$.

 \begin{description} \item[Semiorders.]
 This class of partial orders was introduced to model human preferences~\cite{Luc-Em-56} in which each element can be associated with a numerical value, pairs of elements whose values are within a fixed margin of error are incomparable, and farther-apart pairs are ordered by their numerical values.
-For such orderings, we give a bound of $O(n\log n)$ on the complexity of $\polygon(P)$ and we show that it can be constructed in time $O(n\log^2 n)$ using an algorithm based on the quadtree data structure.
+They are equivalently the interval orders with intervals of unit length, or the proper interval orders (interval orders in which no interval contains another).
+For such orderings, we give in \autoref{sec:semiorder} a bound of $O(n\log n)$ on the complexity of $\polygon(P)$ and we show that it can be constructed in time $O(n\log^2 n)$ using an algorithm based on the quadtree data structure.

 \item[Series-parallel partial orders.]
 These are orders formed recursively from smaller orders of the same type by two operations: series compositions (in which all elements from one order are placed earlier in the combined ordering than all elements of the other order) and parallel compositions (in which pairs of one element from each ordering are incomparable).
 These orderings have been applied for instance in scheduling applications by Lawler~\cite{Law-ADM-78}.
 For such orderings, the sets of the form $\polygon(P)$ have a corresponding recursive construction by two operations: the convex hull of the union of two convex polygons, and the Minkowski sum of two convex polygons.
 It follows that $\polygon(P)$ has complexity $O(n)$.
-This construction does not immediately lead to a fast construction algorithm, but we adapt a splay tree data structure to construct $\polygon(P)$ in time $O(n\log n)$.
+This construction does not immediately lead to a fast construction algorithm, but in \autoref{sec:series-parallel} we adapt a splay tree data structure~\cite{SleTar-JACM-85} to construct $\polygon(P)$ in time $O(n\log n)$.
 Our previous results for optimal subtrees~\cite{CarEpp-SWAT-06} follow as a special case of this result.